johnston9/shot-caller/TESTING.md

 ## Features - Usage and Testing

-### Budgeting Software

-- Find the Budget Page for the "All in One Platform" or the separate "Budgeting Software" easily on the User Account page.

 <p align="center"> <strong>Find the Budget for the projects in the Platform</strong></p>
 <h2 align="center">
 <img src="documentation/readme-images/home6.png" width="50%">